raspberrypilearning/electricity-generation/en/step_3.md

 ![image to compare two graphs](images/electricity-compare-two-graphs.png){:width="400px"}

-The grey shows you how much non-renewable energy each country uses to generate electricity.
+Investigate how much non-renewable energy each country uses to generate electricity.
 How do the countries compare on their use of non-renewable resources?

 --- /task ---